AtaoistPriest/NodeJs-Mongo-OperationDemo/README.md

 # NodeJs-Mongo-OperationDemo
-This is a demo, show how to manager mongoDB by NodeJs.
+This is a demo, showing how to manager mongoDB by NodeJs.

 You can extend it by your need!